 Southeast Michigan is often overlooked by skiers in the state looking for snowier areas.
 But make no mistake, the metro Detroit area gets plenty of snow in wintertime and there are plenty of great ski areas for mid-week skiers and weekend warriors alike that don’t disappoint.

 While you may find cities a little more crowded and the traffic a little heavier along I-75, you’ll also find some of Michigan’s most quaint ski areas, which offer plenty of the challenges, amenities, and fun you would expect to find at a large resort.

-Start at Mount Holly in Groveland Township.
+Start at Mt Holly in Holly.
 The ski area features seven chairlifts and includes other features such as a high-speed detachable quad and several rope tows.
 Mt.
 Holly features 20 trails and has a little bit of everything.

 There’s a dedicated area for those learning to ski and there are more advanced runs for experienced skiers.
 Skiing, like a lot of outdoor winter activities, can be fun for the whole family and a great way to beat the winter blues.

 For parents looking to show their children how to ski, Mt.
 Holly offers learn-to-ski programs and ski rentals.
 Plus, there’s a huge indoor lodge area, so there’s plenty of room to warm up when you’re ready to take a break.

 Alpine Valley Skiing in White Lake

 If you’re looking for a quick getaway, you can’t go wrong with visiting Alpine Valley, in White Lake, near Detroit.
 It offers some of the most beautiful surroundings with 25 tree-lined slopes, nine chair lifts, and four rope tows.